 Who Should Learn SEO

-Although SEO is just one of many online marketing activities, it’s the most critical one to learn because the goal of any online marketing activity is to get noticed.
-For instance, Facebook (social), YouTube (video), and Amazon (marketplace) feature keyword fields to optimize search.
-Understanding SEO obviously helps with ranking in search engines, and it will help you succeed in other domains as well.
+Although SEO is just one of many online marketing activities, it’s the most critical to learn.
+Understanding SEO helps with ranking in search engines and wherever search is applicable, for example, on Amazon.
 You should learn SEO if you:

 - Own or manage a website or blog

 - Have a desire to expand your digital marketing strategies

 - Conduct internet marketing activities such as affiliate, content, social media, and video marketing